AndreasChristensen89/salary_struggle/README.md

 Each level of interview has a different impress level, which is the number of points needed to pass.

-## Limit
+## Game Limits
 Players are bound by the stats of their character in terms of choices.
-Each day is limited by the energy the character has, which can be extended with the use of items
+Each day is limited by the energy the character has, which can be extended with the use of items.
+Player is also limited in terms of money.
+I have chosen 10000 to be a starting point, so that the player has a little help, but not too much.

 # Django
 ## Django Apps